jwnkmllr/Calendar/README.md

 # Calendar

-An API offering a shared calendar with which Appointments can be exchanged decentrally between peers using
+An API offering a shared calendar with which Appointments can be exchanged decentrally between peers using sharkfw.